-Your business probably will not escape RoHS compliance just because your products don't sell in the EU.
-There are other countries that have worked out their own version of RoHS as well.
+Your business probably will not escape RoHS compliance just because your products don't sell in the EU market.
+The following countries have implemented their own version of RoHS as well:

 China RoHS Compliance

-On February 28, 2006, China published a law titled "Administration on the Control of Pollution Caused by Electronic Information Products" (ACPEIP).
-The actual China RoHS Directive took effect from 1 March 2007.
+China RoHS, known as the Administrative Measure on the Control of Pollution Caused by Electronic Information Products (ACPEIP), took effect on 1 March 2007.

-China RoHS has product marking requirements for the six EU RoHS restricted substances for all applicable products.
-Disclosure can be at the component or ar the sub assembly level, but it has to be in a prescribed format in Chinese as detailed in "Marking for the control of Pollution Caused by Electronic Information Products".
+China RoHS has product marking requirements for the six EU RoHS restricted substances for all applicable products as to whether it is compliant or non-compliant.
+Disclosure can be at the component or ar the sub-assembly level, but it has to be in a prescribed format in Chinese as detailed in "Marking for the control of Pollution Caused by Electronic Information Products".
+Specifically, a sticker with the Environment Friendly Use Period (EFUP) is applied, which lists the period of time in years before any of the RoHS substances are likely to cause possible harm to health or the environment.
 China RoHS also used to be referred to as RPCEP (Regulation for Pollution Control of Electronic Products).

 Korea RoHS Compliance

-Korea's equivalent of the RoHS and WEEE directives adopts an Eastern approach by including "design for the environment" in its requirements.
+Korea's equivalent of the EU RoHS, WEEE, and ELV directives adopts an Eastern approach by including "design for the environment" in its requirements.
 Implementation is geared toward improvement in product design and recycling technology as they become technically and economically feasible.

 Norway RoHS Compliance (PoHS)